mccmmc/se-toolkit-hackathon/README.md

 ### Problem

 In shared living or working spaces, people frequently forget to notify others when common supplies like milk, bread, coffee, or sugar are almost gone.
-This leads to frustrating situations where someone goes to the store only to discover the product is already finished, or finds out late at night that there is no coffee left while the store is already closed.

 ### Solution